joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/17/sports/garfield-sobers-dead.html

 **Taylor Farms to Remove Products After Lettuce Is Linked to Cyclospora Cases**\
-`The Salinas, Calif., company grows produce in more than 12 states, and in Mexico and Canada.
-Some Taylor Farms lettuce suspected of causing sickness ended up at Taco Bell.`\
+`The California company grows produce in more than 12 states, and in Mexico and Canada.
+Taco Bell and food distributor Sysco have pulled Taylor Farms lettuce from supply chains.`\
 https://www.nytimes.com/2026/07/17/business/cyclospora-taylor-farms-lettuce.html

 **How Athletes at the World Cup and Beyond Celebrate Victories: Dances, Doughnuts and Finger Wags**\